sughoshn/my_first_app/README.md

 - Refer to https://www.markdownguide.org/basic-syntax/ to learn about markdown syntax (ie. how to include pictures)
 ## Deadline
 Send me your git repo link on discord through direct message by **Friday, 21th April, 5pm**.

+## Extra tasks
+After you have sent me your git repo link and I have given you the green light, you can do the following tasks :
+- Change your code to run indefinetly, printing the ascii art every 15 seconds.
+- While the container is running find a way to access the shell of the app.
+-  Change your code to display a dad joke every 15 seconds (forever), fetching your joke from https://icanhazdadjoke.com/api.
+Check the documentation on that website.
+- Build and run the docker and check that you get a joke every 15 seconds.